Skip to main content

 Clean Up Regularly

-# Remove old temporary files
+# Remove old temporary files from your home directory

-find $SCRATCH -name "*.tmp" -mtime +7 -delete
+find $HOME -name "*.tmp" -mtime +7 -delete

-# Archive completed project data
+# Archive completed project data to free space

 tar -czvf project_archive.tar.gz project_dir/